 Mr. Stakey was inducted into Phi Beta Kappa at Hofstra University and worked in education and the private aviation industry before becoming an attorney.
 A professional singer/songwriter, he is also a member of the American Society of Composers, Artists and Publishers, with a catalog maintained by BMG.
 Darren is an active author of legal scholarship and has co-published articles with nationally-recognized experts and practitioners, including Benjamin Brafman, Esq. and Patricia E. Salkin.

-In 2019 and 2020, Mr. Stakey was named to the New York Metro Super Lawyers Rising Stars list.
+From 2019 to 2023, Mr. Stakey was named to the New York Metro Super Lawyers Rising Stars.
 He was also named one of the “Ones to Watch in the Law” by Long Island Business News.

 Touro College, Jacob D. Fuchsberg Law Center, J.D., Summa Cum Laude, 2015